 AGA publishes multiple journals, newspapers and magazines, including Gastroenterology, Clinical Gastroenterology & Hepatology, Cellular and Molecular Gastroenterology and Hepatology, Gastroenterology & Hepatology News, AGA Perspectives, AGA eDigest and The New Gastroenterologist.
 All publications are available online and in print.
 AGA also develops stand-alone products — including monographs, supplements, microsites and disease-specific materials — which are available for sponsorship.

 AGA is dedicated to advancing the field.
-To support innovation, AGA created three centers focused on cutting edge research in diagnostics, treatment and patient care.
+To support innovation, AGA created two centers focused on cutting edge research in treatment and patient care.